Witness (1985 film): Reception

 Witness received critical acclaim, with particular praise towards Ford's performance.
-On Rotten Tomatoes, the film holds an approval rating of 94% based on 47 reviews, with an average rating of 8.5/10.
-The site's critics consensus states: "A wonderfully entertaining thriller within an unusual setting, with Harrison Ford delivering a surprisingly emotive and sympathetic performance."
-On Metacritic, it has a weighted average score of 76 out of 100 based on 14 critics, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times rated the film four out of four stars, calling it:

 [F]irst of all, an electrifying and poignant love story.
 Then it is a movie about the choices we make in life and the choices that other people make for us.
 Only then is it a thriller—one that Alfred Hitchcock would have been proud to make...
 We have lately been getting so many pallid, bloodless little movies—mostly recycled teenage exploitation films made by ambitious young stylists without a thought in their heads—that Witness arrives like a fresh new day.
 It is a movie about adults whose lives have dignity and whose choices matter to them.
 And it is also one hell of a thriller.

 Ebert also praised Ford's work and believed he had "never given a better performance in a movie."

 Vincent Canby of The New York Times was much more negative, saying of the film: